ffbeast/ffbeast.github.io/docs/en/wheel_assembly.md

 | **Total**              |          | **85 to 160** |

 {: .warning }
- > **THE BOM COVERS THE BASE ONLY!** It does not include PSU and Wheel.
+> **THE BOM COVERS THE BASE ONLY!**
- > There is a big freedom of choosing PSU and Wheel.
+>
- > And it is out of scope of this chapter.
+> The BOM does not include PSU and Wheel and question of choosing them is out of scope for this chapter.

 ### Controller
 <img src="../../assets/images/mks_xdrive_single.jpg" width="736">